Cancer: Emotions, Sensitivity, and the Self-Image

 4th House / Cardinal Water / Yin Expression / Ruled by the Moon

-Cancer and the 4th house highlights the essential human need for belonging and emotional security.
+In Cancer and the 4th house, we encounter the essential human need for belonging and emotional security.
 Embodying both the archetypal child and mother, Cancer is soft, sensitive, and vulnerable.
-It is the instinct to give and receive care, to nurture and be nurtured, and to birth something new into the world.
+It is the instinct to nurture and be nurtured, protect and be protected, and the process of birthing something new into the world.

-Associated with the water element, Cancer is deeply empathetic and porous—they easily absorb the feelings of those around them.
-They often experience a wide spectrum of emotions and are highly attuned to the energy of their environment.
+Associated with the water element, Cancer is deeply empathetic and porous.
+They often experience a wide spectrum of emotions and are highly attuned to the energy of their environment, easily absorbing the feelings of those around them.
 To protect and regulate themselves, Cancer will seek comfort in familiar surroundings where they feel safe, held, and understood—preferring the privacy of their home over the stress of public life.

-At the core, Cancer is learning how to live with deep care and compassion—not only for others, but also for themselves.
-By becoming more intimately attuned to the quality of their emotional experience, Cancer can deepen their relationship with their own humanity, and get closer to the heart of who they are and what truly matters.
-And in doing so, they cultivate a profound empathy and wisdom they can offer back to the world.
+Ultimately, Cancer is learning how to live with deep care and compassion—not only for others, but also for themselves.
+If Cancer can become more closely attuned to the emotional quality of their inner world, then they can deepen their relationship with their own humanity and get closer to the heart of who they are and what truly matters.
+And in doing so, cultivate a profound empathy and wisdom they they can offer back to the world.

 From Aries to Cancer: The Birth of a Self-Image